-- Children ages 5-11 are now able to get the COVID-19 vaccine, however, some parents are feeling concerned about administering the vaccine to their kids
+- Children ages 5-11 are now able to get the COVID-19 vaccine and booster dose, however, some parents are feeling concerned about administering the vaccine and/or booster to their kids.

-- Experts indicated that it’s better to get kids vaccinated do sooner rather than later given the fact that hospitalizations are 10x higher for unvaccinated kids
+- Experts indicated that it’s better to get kids vaccinated sooner rather than later given the fact that hospitalizations are 10x higher for unvaccinated kids.

 - For specific questions about COVID vaccines for your kids, it is best to discuss the decision with their pediatrician or your family's doctor.

-Which vaccines were approved for kids ages 5-11?
+What vaccines and booster are approved for kids 5-11?

-What’s the difference between the vaccines for adults and kids?
+What’s the difference between vaccines for kids vs. adults?

 According to the FDA, the kids’ vaccine is a lower dose (10 micrograms) than what people 12 and older receive (30 micrograms).
 Children receive a two-dose primary series, administered 3 weeks apart with a smaller needle than the adult version of the vaccine.

-Pfizer-BioNTech COVID-19 vaccine for children ages 5 through 11 also has a different FDA approved buffer than the vaccine used for older children and adults.
-This buffer keeps the vaccine stable in refrigerated temperatures, longer.
+The Pfizer-BioNTech COVID-19 vaccine for children ages 5 through 11 also has a different FDA-approved buffer than the vaccine used for older children and adults.
+This buffer helps keep the vaccine stable in refrigerated temperatures, longer.

 “The vaccine’s safety was studied in approximately 3,100 children aged 5 through 11 who received the vaccine and no serious side effects have been detected in the ongoing study.”

-The FDA is using effectiveness data based on an ongoing randomized, placebo-controlled study that has enrolled approximately 4,700 children 5 through 11 years of age in the United States, Finland, Poland, and Spain.
+The FDA is using effectiveness data from an ongoing randomized, placebo-controlled clinical trial that has enrolled approximately 4,700 children 5 through 11 years of age in the United States, Finland, Poland, and Spain.

 In a second clinical trial, the FDA is also analyzing cases of COVID-19 taking place among children within seven days of receiving a second vaccine dose.
-The vaccine is 90.7% effective in preventing COVID-19.
+So far, the vaccine has been 90.7% effective in preventing COVID-19.

 In a third clinical trial, 1,444 vaccine recipients ages 5-11 were followed for safety for at least two months after the second dose.